ANZCA's statement on desflurane

 The statement seeks to balance the current evidence and perspectives on administration of the greenhouse gas desflurane as an anaesthetic agent and to reinforce anaesthetists’ ability as clinicians to exert positive change and mitigate environmental impact.

-It is supported by ANZCA PS64(G) Position statement on environmental sustainability in anaesthesia and pain medicine practice 2019 and the ANZCA Council Statement on Climate Change.
+It is supported by ANZCA PS64(G) Position statement on environmental sustainability in anaesthesia and pain medicine practice 2019 and the ANZCA-statement-on-climate-change_2020.

 Along with the recently published Joint Statement: Working together to achieve sustainable high-quality health care in a changing climate as a shared commitment with the Australian Commission on Safety and Quality in Health Care, interim Australian Centre for Disease Control, Council of Presidents of Medical Colleges (CPMC) representing all medical colleges, and the Australian Indigenous Doctors’ Association (AIDA).